jawerg/meterdata/presi.md

 # Agenda

 - showcase of open smart meter data import and interpolation.
-- review process of loading data using duckdbt as gateway to parallelism.
+- review process of loading data using duckdb as gateway to parallelism.
 - usage of OLAP database (clickhouse) and dbt for query handling and auto-docs.
 - comparison of ballparks for disk-usage and query speed